 This might have heavy consequences for projects of mass digitization of European cultural institutions, which the Orphan Works Directive is seeking to facilitate in the first place.
 Our data show that these institutions will find difficult to clear the rights of their collections while at the same time complying with the requirements of the legislation.
 A possible solution to this problem might involve legislative action, official guidelines or jurisprudence to establish hierarchies among Sources for Diligent Search, with a diversification between compulsory and optional sources, depending on their relevance and accessibility.
-In practice, when a source recommended by legislation is not freely accessible online, even a Diligent Search not including the consultation of such source must be considered as carried out in good faith if all relevant freely and easily accessible sources have been consulted.
+In practice, when a source recommended by legislation is not freely accessible online, even a Diligent Search not including the consultation of such source must be considered exhaustive and compliant with the law.
+In other words, a Diligent Search must be considered as carried out in good faith if all relevant freely and easily accessible sources have been consulted.
 In this respect, government bodies dealing with the orphan works legislation (in the UK, the Intellectual Property Office) should issue best practices addressed to rightholders organizations, requesting that databases are made freely accessibile for purpose of carrying out Diligent Searches.